 Our spirits wither when we are not connected to the True Vine, our Lord and Savior.
 You can find evidence of this in your life.
 It looks like toxic relationships filled with chaos and confusion; affiliations with people who have no business being in your life; bad choices you keep making; wounding yourself by speaking death over your life; not recognizing that you are a child of God.
 These withered experiences take you right in the fiery furnace of life…but there is hope!

 How many of you feel anxious, stressed out, or even fearful when you think about Monday?

 That fear dictates the course of your day and has the ability to create chaos that follows you throughout the week.

 If this sounds familiar to you, then this podcast was created specifically to help you tap into the peace God wants to share with you.

-Listen to the Cherishedflight Sunday Night Sessions to help you order your thoughts, prepare for Monday, and get you centered in God's peace for your week.
+Listen to Cherishedflight the Podcast to help you order your thoughts, and get you centered in God's peace for your week.

 Selah means "to pause and reflect on the goodness of God".
-The Selah Blog will offer words of encouragement to help you take a moment to breathe and focus on God's word.
+Cherishedflight the Blog will offer words of encouragement to help you take a moment to breathe and focus on God's word.